alexfelipe/seven-days-of-code-kotlin/README.md

 - `day 5`:
   - encapsulating the code of HTTP request and JSON parsing, but was done on previous days 😄
 - `day 6`:
   - creating the interface `PageContent` to abstract the page creation.
 This interface enable reuse the same code to generate new pages with other contents.
+- `day 7`:
+  - implementation of custom movie sorting by rating

 ## 📁 Access the project